MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/access-teams-context.md

 > [!NOTE]
 > Shared channels are currently available in [developer preview](~/resources/dev-preview/developer-preview-intro.md) only.

 Shared channels in Teams allow members of an organization to collaborate with external members with access permissions.
-Members of an organization can create a channel and share as follows:
+You can create a channel and share the channel with:

-* Members of another team within the same organization.
+* Members of another team within the same organization
-* Members of other organizations.
+* Members of other organizations

-The following image illustrates the concept of shared channels:
+For example, organization A is the host tenant and team A is the host team.
+Team A creates a channel and shares it with team B within the same organization.
+Consider organization B is external and consists of members with access permissions.
+Team A also shares the channel with members of organization B. The following image illustrates the concept of shared channels:

 ![Shared channels](~/assets/images/shared-channels.png)

-In this example, team A is the host team and organization A is the host tenant.
-Team A creates a channel and shares it with team B within the same organization.
-Team A shares the channel with organization B also.

-> [!IMPORTANT]
-> App permissions in shared channels must follow host team's app roster and host tenant's app policy.

-### Advantages

-* You can share a channel across organizational boundaries and invite people to a specific channel.
-* You can allow external members to access the shared information and apps with appropriate permissions.

-### Limitations

-* Shared channels have similar challenges as private channels, for users who don't belong to the parent team.
-* In shared channels, the federated tenants come across the issue of users from multiple organizations, accessing the same app.

-### App permissions

-You can customize the app for external members, if your app shares important information.
-You can use `Conversations API` and `users.info` method to determine appropriate data access of your app.

 ### JS SDK and Bot SDK of Shared Channel